 Training for Faculty and Students

 The university provides faculty with appropriate training to use pedagogical approaches and technology to promote academic integrity.
-Additionally, the university provides students with tutorials relevant to their use of technology and information regarding student accountablility associated with academic integrity.
-Links to these resources are available within the Current Students and Faculty sections of the Online@JSU w Syllabi and orientations should include information for students to understand issues for each online course and the university as a whole.
+Additionally, the university provides students with tutorials relevant to their use of technology and information regarding student accountability associated with academic integrity.
+Links to these resources are available within the Current Students and Faculty sections of the Online@JSU web site.
+Syllabi and orientations should include information for students relevant to each online course and the university.

 As transitions to new technology and service solutions are completed, sources of information are updated and JSU students, faculty, and staff are informed.